 Cloudflare competes in the market for network and content delivery services with companies like AKAMAI (NASDAQ:AKAM) or Fastly (NYSE:FSLY) and partly with cloud cybersecurity and vendors like Zscaler (NASDAQ:ZS).

-As you can see below, Cloudflare's revenue growth has been exceptional over the last two years, growing from quarterly revenue of $114.1 million in Q3 FY2020, to $253.8 million.
+As you can see below, Cloudflare's revenue growth has been impressive over the last two years, growing from $193.6 million in Q4 FY2021 to $362.5 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Cloudflare's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 75.5% in Q3.
+Cloudflare's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 77% in Q4.

-That means that for every $1 in revenue the company had $0.75 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite it going down over the last year, this is still a good gross margin that allows companies like Cloudflare to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Cloudflare's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that Cloudflare is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Cloudflare burned through $4.61 million in Q3.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Cloudflare's free cash flow came in at $50.72 million in Q4, up 50.7% year on year.

 Key Takeaways from Cloudflare's Q4 Results